bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 A 3000-level class means you work towards being independent and debugging your code independently.
 Use the internet as much as you can, to answer your questions on how to do things in C/C++, syntax and so on.
-Write code incrementally, in small pieces at a time, so that you always know where teh error is coming from.
+Write code incrementally, in small pieces at a time, so that you always know where the error is coming from.
 Use the bitmaps and prints to know what you are computing at all times.

 Enjoy!